warrenau/CONSTELATION/README.md

 - Serpent detetector files (if you changed the input file name from `'coupledTreat'`)

 **CONSTELATION** was originally written to couple two separate STAR-CCM+ simulations.
 If you wish to couple a different number of simulations, then the script must be modified.
 The *`ostr_CONSTELATION_3.py`* file provides an example with only one STAR-CCM+ simulation.

+Due to the way **CONSTELATION** is written, the two parts of the simulation need to finish their respective time steps close together in time.
+Specifically, the user wants the STAR-CCM+ simulation(s) to be waiting for the Serpent 2 simulation to finish (This is because the *`SerpentDone.txt`* file is deleted after 1 minute).
+It may take some trial and error to determine the best allocation of resources for the users needs.